wan0net/wan0net.github.io/content/posts/2019-10-24-blue-team-anxiety/index.md

 When I say anxious, I mean when I’m writing a blog post talking about anxiety I worry my experiences are not valid, or that I am less of a person for talking about it.

 ### stats
 These are not thoughts or feelings that are specific to blue team cyber security professionals.
-In fact, some rough Googling tells me that [“One quarter of Australians will experience an anxiety condition in their lifetime”](https://www.beyondblue.org.au/media/statistics), and that [mental health issues are reportedly increasing for members of the millennial cohort](https://www.businessinsider.com/millennials-mental-health-burnout-lonely-depressed-money-stress/?r=AU&IR=T) (which despite how old I feel sometimes, I am a member of), cohort.
+In fact, some rough Googling tells me that [“One quarter of Australians will experience an anxiety condition in their lifetime”](https://www.beyondblue.org.au/media/statistics), and that [mental health issues are reportedly increasing for members of the millennial cohort](https://www.businessinsider.com/millennials-mental-health-burnout-lonely-depressed-money-stress/?r=AU&IR=T) (which despite how old I feel sometimes, I am a member of).

 ## anxiety for blue team
 So why does it seem that a larger proportion of my profession are affected by these issues?
 I’m talking specifically about blue team here because I feel like there is a distinction between red and blue and because I personally have minimal experience with red.
 In essence, I think it boils down to these reasons: